View the current warnings for Victoria

 - Winds

-- East to southeasterly 10 to 15 knots becoming variable about 10 knots in the late evening.
+- Westerly 10 to 15 knots, reaching up to 20 knots in the far west early in the morning.
+Winds becoming variable about 10 knots in the morning.

 - Seas